polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 * [p5.http.put] - HTTP PUT - Puts data
 * [p5.http.delete] - HTTP DELETE - Deletes data

-In addition to the above Active Events, there are 3 additional public events.
+In addition to the above Active Events, there is also 1 additional public event.

 * [p5.http.get-file] - Retrieves a document, and saves it to a specified file, without loading it into memory
-* [p5.http.post-file] - Posts a file, without loading it into memory
-* [p5.http.put-file] - Puts a file, without loading it into memory

 ## POST and PUT